Apr 27, 2023 | Carpet One Floor & Home

 To find a floor that compliments the modern style and décor in your home, you’ll want to look at either very light or very dark hardwood floor colors.
 Extremely light or dark flooring is the perfect way to either add contrast to your monochrome style or carry it into your hardwood floor color choice.

 Now, if you’re more traditional, it’s likely that your space will look a little different than those mentioned above.
 Traditional décor brings in elements from history and the natural world to create an elegant, comfortable space that makes you feel right at home.
 Warm neutrals are a staple of traditional design, and this carries over into the best hardwood floor color for your space.

 Unlike modern design, traditional design trends tend to stay away from any extreme light or darks, instead focusing on keeping things neutral and comfortable.
 Therefore, medium tone hardwood floors, like honey or cherry, work well with more traditional styles.

 Of course, there are always exceptions to these rules and the only way to truly find the best hardwood floor stain color for your space and style is to look for yourself.
 Check out the gorgeous hardwood floor colors in our catalog – light, medium and dark.

 Perhaps the most important indicators of how the floor looks are the species of wood and the stain color.
 The species of the wood will determine the characteristics of the hardwood floors grain that you see through the stain as well as the performance of your floor (especially if it’s a solid wood floor).
 Let’s take a look at three of the most popular – Oak, Maple and Hickory.

 Oak is very hard and durable.
 It has a prominent grain so you will notice distinct markings and a wide variation in pattern from piece to piece.
 Oak is easily stained in many colors.

 Maple is not quite as hard as oak but still a great option for floors.
-Maple has a more even grain and light color stains well.
+Maple has a more even grain and its light color stains well.